pamelalies/code-samples/README.md

 # code-samples
 This repository contains a few examples of my work.

-Please start with the 'PamelaLies-DrupalSamples' Word file, as that document has a high-level description of some of the projects we discussed today, and will give you a little background on the code samples.
+Please start with the 'PamelaLies-DrupalSamples' Word file, as that document has a high-level description of some of the projects we discussed on our call, and will give you a little background on the code samples.
 I've included a Javascript file, a CSS file, and a couple of D7 modules I've worked on recently.